adipasquale/state-machines-lightning-talk/slides.md

 ---

+name: tip3

 ## 3. anticipate everything

+???

+- product may go in ≠ directions

+---

+template: tip3

 - over-engineering ™
 - strict necessary right now

 ???

-- product may go in ≠ directions
 - you can orient it a little bit in the direction you want it to take for later
 - usually, the least states, the easier it will later be to migrate the data.

 ---
+name: tip4

 ## 4. store only the state

+---

+template: tip4

 - tracking, debugging, migrations
 - store all transitions